prathamesh-sonpatki/golang-challenge/_posts/2015-04-01-go-challenge2.md

 ##### Can you help me secure my company’s data transmission?

+Last week, our competitor released a feature that we were working on in secret.
+We suspect that they are spying on our network.
+Can you help us prevent our competitor from spying on our network?

 ---

 #### Challenge Rules and how to enter the Go Challenge?